 Hannah and Brendan fully embraced Morocco's culture on Friday night; they held their rehearsal dinner at a traditional riad and asked their guests to wear Moroccan attire.
 "Everyone really just balled out in Moroccan, which we thought would be a nice icebreaker for everyone," Hannah says.
 The bride looked stunning in a tan gown by Cucculelli Shaheen that was hand beaded to show the constellations in the sky that night, while Brendan looked Moroccan-chic in an all-black outfit that he had purchased at a souk in the city.
 Hannah accessorized with jewels and a clutch from Bulgari.

 After a dinner of Moroccan cuisine and toasts from the couple's inner circle, Brendan's dad played a video he had produced.
 "He came up with the idea to have videographers go around to interview all of our family members," Brendan says.
 The result was a montage of their friends and family sharing their first impressions of the couple, as well as advice for marriage and life.
 "I was a mess.
 I was bawling," Hannah says.
 "It was so awesome and so cool."

-Prior to the wedding ceremony, Hannah spent time getting ready with her mother, Sherry Brewer, and her five bridesmaids, who wore custom dresses by Galvan London.
+Prior to the wedding ceremony, Hannah spent time getting ready with her mother, Sherry Bronfman, and her five bridesmaids, who wore custom dresses by Galvan London.